cloud-ark/kubeplus/README.md

 ### In-cluster components

-KubePlus comes with 4 CRDs to take respective inputs from the users to take specified actions on the Custom Resources.
+KubePlus comes with 4 CRDs to take inputs from the users to take specified actions on the Custom Resources.
 Behind the scene it uses a mutating webhook and a custom controller to perform these actions.

 ### Client-side components

-KubePlus Kubectl plugins enable Custom Resource users to discover, monitor and troubleshoot Custom Resources and their dependencies.
-They do not require our in-cluster components to work.
+KubePlus kubectl plugins enable users to discover, monitor and troubleshoot Custom Resources and their relationships.
+The plugins run entirely client-side and do not require the in-cluster component.
+Here is the list of KubePlus kubectl plugins.

+**1. kubectl composition**

+- ``kubectl composition``: Provides information about sub resources created for a Kubernetes resource instance (custom or built-in).
+Essentially, 'kubectl composition' shows ownerReference based relationships.

+**2. kubectl connections**

+- ``kubectl connections``: Provides information about relationships of a Kubernetes resource instance (custom or built-in) with other resources (custom or built-in) via labels, annotations, spec properties and owner references.

+**3. kubectl metrics**

+- ``kubectl metrics cr``: Provides metrics for a Custom Resource instance (count of sub-resources, pods, containers, nodes, total CPU and total Memory consumption).
+- ``kubectl metrics service``: Provides CPU/Memory metrics for all the Pods that are descendants of a Service instance.
+- ``kubectl metrics account``: Provides metrics for an account identity - user / service account. (counts of custom resources, built-in workload objects, pods, total CPU and Memory).
+Needs cluster-side component.
+- ``kubectl metrics helmrelease``: Provides CPU/Memory metrics for all the Pods that are part of a Helm release.

+**4. kubectl grouplogs**

+- ``kubectl grouplogs cr``: Provides logs for all the containers of a Custom Resource instance.
+- ``kubectl grouplogs service``: Provides logs for all the containers of all the Pods that are related to a Service object.
+- ``kubectl grouplogs helmrelease`` (upcoming): Provides logs for all the containers of all the Pods that are part of a Helm release.

+**5. kubectl man**

+- ``kubectl man <Custom Resource> ``: Provides information about how to use a Custom Resource.

 ## Core of KubePlus - Resource Relationship graphs